yamamura-k/efficient_diversified_attack/README.md

 ## Overview

-Python implementation of "Efficient Diversified Attack: Multiple Diversification Strategies Lead to the Efficient Adversarial Attacks".
+Python implementation of "Appropriate Balance of Diversification and Intensification Improves Performance and Efficiency of Adversarial Attacks".

 ## Requirements